sasagawa888/deeppipe2/README.md

 - Cumatrix.unfull(mt,h,w)
 transfer from matrix to 4 DIM tensor. tensor(N,C,H,W).
 N is row size of matrix.
 C is 1.

+- Cumatrix.nzsub(ts1,ts2)
+when element of ts1 is not zero ts1 - ts2

+- Cumatrix.droput(ts,rate)
+genarate tensor that element calculated probability with rate is zero.

 ## error code